 Sofia Perez is a freelance writer and editor with more than two decades of journalism and publishing experience.
 She has written for nearly every type of media—ranging from print and web journalism, broadcast news, and documentaries, to nonprofit advocacy and fiction.

-Recently, she completed her first book, a historical novel about the Spanish Civil War, which her agent, Lisa Gallagher, is currently pitching to publishers.
+Recently, she completed her first book, a historical novel about the Spanish Civil War, which she is currently revising in preparation for her agent (Lisa Gallagher) to pitch to publishers.
 Sofia is also an editor-at-large for Saveur, where she was previously on staff as deputy editor, and a regular contributor to Zester Daily.
 Her journalism work has appeared in publications such as The New York Times, Saveur, Epicurious.com, and Gourmet, where she spent three years as research editor.
 In addition to her freelance writing, she has taught food-writing classes at New York City’s Institute of Culinary Education, and serves as a judge for the James Beard Foundation Journalism & Book Awards.
-She also works as a translator for chef Ferran Adrià during his visits to North America.
+She is also a principal in the consulting firm Counterpoise and works as a translator for chef Ferran Adrià during his visits to North America.

 Her career began in broadcast journalism, at the NBC Nightly News with Tom Brokaw and the network’s flagship morning show, Today.
 After leaving television news, she went on to write and produce documentaries, entertainment shows, and educational programs for children, such as PBS’ Reading Rainbow and A&E’s Biography for Kids.
 She also worked in nonprofit public relations, as the director of communications for the Rainforest Alliance, an international conservation nonprofit that has been a pioneer in the fields of sustainable forestry, agriculture, and tourism.